Paul T. Conway - President

 Ms. Wager is an In-Service Coordinator with Fresenius Medical Care in San Antonio, Texas.
 She is a two-time kidney transplant recipient.
 She serves on the Medical Advisory Board of the South Texas Chapter of the National Kidney Foundation and is active with the University Of Texas School Of Nursing Alumni Council.

-Dave White is a veteran of in-center, in-center nocturnal, and peritoneal dialysis, and received a kidney transplant in 2015.
-Dave is pursuing a degree in Health Systems Management at UMUC (the University of Maryland University College), and has also studied at Yale University, where he majored in Mathematical Studies.
+David M. (Dave) White is a kidney transplant recipient and a veteran of in-center, in-center nocturnal, and peritoneal dialysis.
+Dave is pursuing a degree in Health Systems Management at UMUC (the University of Maryland University College) and attended Yale University where he majored in Mathematical Studies.
 Before his kidneys failed, he was an IT manager for an international law firm.
-Dave is honored to serve as interim Chair of the Kidney Health Initiative's Patient and Family Partnership Council, and also serves on the American Association of Kidney Patients Board of Directors, the Patient Centered Outcomes Research Institute’s Advisory Panel on Patient Engagement, and the Veterans Transplantation Association Board of Directors.
-Dave enjoys speaking about kidney disease awareness and patient engagement, and has made regional and national television appearances as a patient advocate.
+Dave serves on the boards of directors of the American Association of Kidney Patients, the Kidney Health Initiative, and the Veterans Transplantation Association, chairs the Kidney Health Initiative Patient and Family Partnership Council, and is a member of the ESRD NCC Health Services Advisory Group, the National Kidney Foundation Kidney Advocacy Committee, the Patient-Centered Outcomes Research Institute Patient Engagement Advisory Panel, and the Quality Insights Mid-Atlantic Renal Coalition Patient Advisory Committee.
+He enjoys speaking, writing, and presenting about kidney disease and patient engagement, and has made regional and national television appearances as a patient advocate.